DBernardes/S4CCS/docs/md_files/description.md

 ## Software description

-S4CCS (see Figure 1) is a software being written using the graphical programming language Labview 2018 to control the four iXon Ultra EMCCD cameras, produced by the Andor Technology company.
-To communicate with the cameras, S4CCS uses the development package SDK version 2.104.30000.0 (02-24-2020), available for Linux and Windows operating systems.
-The data acquired by the cameras is saved in a fits file using a python (version 3.6) script running in Labview platform.
-For that, a python integration toolkit for labview, developed by the Enthought company, is used.
-S4CCS is kept in the code hosting platform Github and can be found in this link.
-This link presents a conference abstract about S4CCS.
+S4CCS is a software developed using the LabVIEW 2018 programming language and the Software Development Kit (SDK) package, version 2.104.30000.0 (02-24-2020), made available by Oxford Instruments, to control the SPARC4 EMCCDs (see Figure 1).
+The operational system used for the development of S4CCS was the Windows Server 2016 Standard, version 1607.
+Using S4CCS, it is possible to configure all the parameters of the SPARC4 scientific detectors and acquire a series of images.
+The acquired data is saved in a Flexible Image Transport System (FITS) file.
+All the information related to the acquisition, as the instrument configuration and the telescope and weather information, are written into the FITS file header in parallel with the acquisition.
+Both the creation of the files and the edition of the headers are made using scripts in Python language.
+These scripts are run using a Python interpreter 3.6, running in the LabVIEW platform, using a native library for creating Python sessions.
+With the current S4CCS version, it is possible to acquire a series with up to 1400 images of 1024 x  1024 pixels, with an overhead of 4.5 ms between images.
+Besides, it is possible to acquire several series of images with an overhead of 120 ms between series, using the asynchronous mode of the instrument.

 <div style="text-align: center">
   <figure>